 At Ironman Curling we appreciate and enjoy creativity.
 It’s what sets our event apart from a regular bonspiel.
-In the same goal we want to show respect to the charity we help fundraise for, the Heart and Stroke Foundation.
+In the same goal we want to show respect to the charities we help fundraise for.
 As well honour the efforts of our volunteers, commitments made by our sponsors and partners.

 “A rose by any other name would smell as sweet.” “is a popular reference to William Shakespeare’s play Romeo and Juliet, in which Juliet seems to argue that it does not matter that Romeo is from her family’s rival house of Montague, that is, that he is named “Montague”.

 There seems to be a common theme of naming teams with rocks, ice and cold.
-While this is appreciated teams have the opportunity and potential to be fresh or original.
+While this is appreciated, you have the opportunity and potential to be fresh or original.
 We encourage teams to take some extra time to think about what your friends and your curling team is all about.

 - Places you currently or previously lived, neighborhoods, province or countries

 - Type of drinks you enjoy or the food you like best